-It’s a particularly windy day in Jiuquan city, northwestern China, and yet most of the turbines at the Longyuan Wind Plant are stood still.
+It’s a particularly windy day in Jiuquan city, northwestern China, and yet most of the turbines at the Longyuan Wind Plant are motionless.
 The giant blades are paralysed as if they have broken down.

 Inside the control room the manager is on the phone with someone from the local grid.
 He is trying to get permission to turn on the blades given the favourable weather conditions.